Neighborhoods of Jacksonville: Sunbeam

 Sunbeam is a suburban residential neighborhood located in southern Jacksonville, Florida.
-From the 1970s to the early 1990s Sunbeam Road was known for its' landfill.
-In early 2008 it was announced that a 9-hole Golf Course would open on the former landfill, but it didn't.
+From the 1970s to the early 1990s Sunbeam Road was known for its landfill.
+In early 2008 it was announced that a 9-hole golf course would open on the former landfill, but it did not.

 In late 2020 construction began on Everlake, an active adult development and Aterro, a recreational park with multiple uses.

-Some subdivisions are older, constructed from 1970-1999, but over 70% of apartments and developments are newer, built after 2000.
+Some subdivisions are older, constructed from 1970 to 1999, but over 70% of apartments and developments are newer, built after 2000.

 The neighborhood is occupied by both renters and owners.
-Dwellings are mostly large (4-5+) or medium (3-4) bedroom single-family residences and townhomes.
+Dwellings are mostly large (4-5+) or medium (3–4) bedroom single-family residences and townhomes.

 Sunbeam is an excellent family-friendly area with good schools, low crime and homes occupied by their owners.
 The area has a high percentage of parents with college degrees and over 70% of the residents are married.

 The average income in Sunbeam is higher than nearly 90% of neighborhoods in the U.S.; only 7% of children are under the federal poverty line.

 Over 54% of Sunbeam's workers are in executive, professional or management jobs; more than 16% work in sales & service; almost 15% in manufacturing & labor; and nearly 14% in tech support or clerical.

-Over half of Sunbeam's working residents commute from 15-30 minutes one-way; two-thirds drive by themselves in a personal vehicle.
+Over half of Sunbeam's working residents commute from 15 to 30 minutes one-way; two-thirds drive by themselves in a personal vehicle.